Alxit0/battleship-bot/README.md

     - Ends the game when all ships are destroyed or the opponent's ships are destroyed.

-    - Optionally pauses between games if the user requests.
+    - Optionally pauses between games if the user requests. (pressind `Q` key)

 3. **Move Calculation**: